 There have been some interesting nonissues on the advertising front.
-Until 1992 advertisements on social issues, such as abortion, busing, and the Equal Rights Amendment, were not very common.38 With the exception of a George Wallace ad against school busing in 1968 and a 1980 Carter commercial in which actress Mary Tyler Moore told viewers Carter had "been consistently in favor of any legislation that would give women equal rights," 39 political spots generally have avoided these subjects.
+Until 1992 advertisements on social issues, such as abortion, busing, and the Equal Rights Amendment, were not very common.
+With the exception of a George Wallace ad against school busing in 1968 and a 1980 Carter commercial in which actress Mary Tyler Moore told viewers Carter had "been consistently in favor of any legislation that would give women equal rights," Political spots generally have avoided these subjects.
 Social issues undoubtedly are seen by candidates as very divisive, and campaigners appear reluctant to take clear stands in their ads on these matters.
 In fact, a 1989 decision by Virginia gubernatorial candidate Douglas Wilder to incorporate abortion rights advertising in his campaign attracted considerable attention precisely because of the novelty.

 But a change of tactics in 1992 altered this situation.
 Along with other challengers around the country, Indiana congressional candidate Michael Bailey used graphic anti-abortion footage during his race to unseat Rep. Lee Hamilton.
 The goal obviously was to attract media attention and raise public awareness.
 Yet there is little evidence in overall results that this effort worked.
-Of the thirteen congressional candidates in 1992 who relied on this tactic during the nominating process, only two won their primaries and none won in the general elections.30
+Of the thirteen congressional candidates in 1992 who relied on this tactic during the nominating process, only two won their primaries and none won in the general elections.30 greater emphasis was placed on personal bargaining and negotiations with political leaders.